Skip to main content

 Sajta de Pollo (Chicken Sajta)

-Shredded chicken in a spicy peanut and pepper sauce, served with rice, potatoes, and chuño.
-A flavorful dish combining highland ingredients.
+Shredded chicken in a spicy peanut and pepper sauce, plated with rice, potatoes, and chuño.
+It pulls together the staples of the highlands in one dish.

 Allergens: